Check out our Cate Blanchett photo gallery.

 In 2008, Blanchett played Irina Spalko in the highly-anticipated Indiana Jones and the Kingdom of the Crystal Skull.

 As time progresses, we'll have more info about Cate Blanchett here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.